Primary Series Recommendations

 For immunocompromised individuals

-Individuals aged 6 months or older who are moderately to severely immunocompromised (Government of Ontario, PDF, pages 7-9) are recommended to receive a three-dose primary series to provide better immunity.
+Individuals aged 6 months or older who are moderately to severely immunocompromised are recommended to receive a three-dose primary series to provide better immunity.

-If Pfizer-BioNTech Comirnaty is used for children under 5, then four doses are required to complete the primary series.
+If Pfizer-BioNTech Comirnaty is used for children under 5 years of age, then four doses are required to complete the primary series.

 Below are a list of medical conditions and treatments that could classify an individual as immunocompromised.
 Click here for a more comprehensive list of medications, and conditions.